Was Jesus crucified on Wednesday or Friday?

 Leviticus 23:32 “It shall be unto you a sabbath of rest, and you shall afflict your souls: in the ninth day of the month at even, from even unto even, shall you celebrate your sabbath.”

-So Jesus died at 3pm and was buried on the preparation day (the day before a Sabbath) before sunset, which would begin a Sabbath day, but which Sabbath day, the first day of Unleavened Bread or the Seventh day (Saturday) Sabbath or was it both?
-It was in fact both which we will now set out to prove.
+So Jesus died at 3pm and was buried on the preparation day (the day before the Sabbath) before sunset, which would begin “the Sabbath day” and the first day of Unleavened Bread.

-The Passover would not be referred to by Luke as “according to the Commandment” and can only be referring to one of the Ten Commandments of God being the fourth Commandment, the Sabbath of the Lord.
+Luke would never refer to Passover as “the Sabbath day” or “according to the Commandment” and so can only be referring to one of the Ten Commandments of God being the fourth Commandment, the Sabbath of the Lord.
 This being the case, the woman would on the next available chance return to embalm the body of Jesus.
 Which day was this?
 “And very early in the morning the first day of the week.”
 The first day of the week is Sunday which follows the Seventh day of the week which is the Seventh day Sabbath.
+So the three days described here can only be what we call Friday, Saturday and Sunday.

-If Jesus was crucified on Wednesday, there is no way that they would want to open the tomb on Sunday which would be the fourth day in the tomb this being the case, let alone try to embalm His body as it would have smelt because of decay.
+If Jesus was crucified on Wednesday, there is absolutely no way the woman would have procrastinated two days before opening the tomb on Sunday to embalm His body as it would have stunk of decay as this would have been the fourth day in the tomb.
 This is what Martha said of her own brother Lazarus.

 John 11:39 “Jesus said, Take you away the stone.
 Martha, the sister of him that was dead, saith unto him, Lord, by this time he stinketh: for he has been dead four days.”